Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 - El Mercado

-Promising affordable comfort in a charming setting, El Mercado ($210 USD double) is a perfect getaway in the city centre.
+Promising affordable comfort in a charming setting, El Mercado ($210 USD double) is a perfect getaway in the city center.
 The 32 bedrooms are decorated with modern furnishings and artwork, adding a modern twist to a historic casona.

 Plenty of snug areas – filled with squishy sofas and beautiful Andean textiles – make this a wonderful comfortable place to relax and the location is great: just a couple of streets from the Plaza de Armas.